About the Cumming Arts Center

 Due to unforeseen events, the gallery was closed in 2005 and the Sawnee Center was sold.
 At this time.
 The Sawnee Association was reorganized and renamed The Sawnee Artists Association.
 The Sawnee Artists Association continues to serve the Forsyth County Community as a non-profit organization.
 Through exhibitions, festivals, scholarships, educational opportunities and other events, SAA is able to provide exciting opportunities for artists and supporters of the arts.

-In 2018, SAA signed a least agreement with the City of Cumming to rent the Brannon-Heard House in downtown Cumming.
-Currently, we showcase our member’s art and provide a Bistro coffee shop in that historic location.
+In 2018, SAA signed a lease agreement with the City of Cumming to rent the Brannon-Heard House in downtown Cumming.
+Currently, we showcase our member’s art and provide a Bistro gift shop in that historic location.

 You can support our organization with a monetary donation, or join us as a member – both can be done on our website.